tomrndom/osf-website/site/projects/hosting/index.md

 ---
 layout: about
-title: 'Host at OSF'
+title: 'Host your project at the Open Infrastructure Foundation'

 hero:
-  title: 'Host at OSF'
+  title: 'Host your project at OSF'
-  headline: 'We support the largest, most active, and engaged open source infrastructure community globally.'
+  headline: 'The OSF supports active, global, and engaged open source infrastructure communities.'

 home: false
 project: false